How to be Innovative? 5 practical strategies to kickstart innovation in your business

 - Staying ahead of the curve means that if the innovation is right - you will always be one of the first-movers to shape the next big thing

 #5: Monitor the competition

 Most likely your market is saturated with competition, either bigger or smaller than you.

-Whilst for many, competitors are a source of concern, they can also be a bit of a “cheat code” when it comes to informing and innovating your own offering.
+Whilst for many, competitors are a source of concern, their success and failures can help inform your own offering.

-Look across the scope of your competitors, focus on what they are doing well listing these will help you adjust your business to move up the market by adopting best practices and baseline KPIs (key performance indicators).
+Look across the scope of your competitors, focus on what they are doing well, listing these will help you adjust your business to move up the market by adopting best practices and baseline performance indicators.